Climate Mobility FAQ

 one person every second.

-In recent years, more people have been internally displaced on account of disasters and other climate impacts than by conflict and persecution.
+In many recent years, more people have been internally displaced on account of disasters and other climate impacts than by conflict and persecution.

-Disaster displacement statistics for 2022 grap
+Disaster displacement statistics for 2023 grap

 And we know the numbers will likely increase as extreme weather events become more frequent and more intense due to ‘baked-in’ warming of Earth’s atmosphere.
 The ensuing ‘disasters on steroids’, as the Director of UNSW's Kaldor Centre for International Refugee Law, Professor Jane McAdam, puts it, will result in ever more people at risk.